Board of Scrutiny

 examine the policies of the University and the arrangements made for the

-, and to report thereon to the Regent
+implementation of those policies, and to report thereon to the Regent

 House.” (emphasis added)